Forged Under Fire: Washington the Warrior and the French & Indian War

 A famous portrait by Charles Willson Peale of George Washington as colonel of the Virginia Regiment.
 (Photo Credit: Wikimedia Commons)

 In the final phase of his young military career, Washington led Virginia troops attached to British Brigadier General John Forbes’ expedition in yet another attempt to capture the French stronghold at Fort Duquesne.
-This latest expedition was a success and the fort was ultimately taken without firing a shot in late November 1758.
+This latest expedition was a success and the position was ultimately taken without firing a shot in late November 1758.
 With the Forks of the Ohio River now controlled by the British, and the Virginia frontier more stable, Washington felt that he had fulfilled his duty and permanently resigned his command in the Virginia forces at the end of the year.
 With his recent election to Virginia’s House of Burgesses, as well as his upcoming wedding to Martha Dandridge Custis, George Washington prepared for the next phase of his life as a husband, statesman, and planter.
 As the future would show, though, his days as a warrior were far from over.

 The French and Indian War/Seven Years’ War ended with the signing of the Treaty of Paris Between France, Great Britain, and their respective allies in February 1763.
 Among the conditions of peace, France was expelled from the Ohio River Valley and ceded control of all its territories in mainland North America.
 Although the British Empire emerged from the conflict stronger than ever, the war left the Crown with an enormous war debt.
 Over the following years, the relationship between Great Britain and her American colonies steadily grew more tenuous as the British government continually passed what the colonists viewed as repressive tax laws upon them to pay down the French and Indian War debt.
 As colonial resistance intensified in response to the measures passed by a parliament that was nearly 3,000 miles away and that lacked any American representation, the British reacted to the unrest by sending in troops to enforce these laws.
 The competing visions of life and liberty between the Crown and the colonies ultimately gave way to the American Revolution.
 The man who would emerge as the central American figure in the Revolutionary War was none other than George Washington.

 As Flexner noted, “Washington was active in the French and Indian War from the age of twenty-one to almost twenty-six.”
 He made his share of mistakes during that time, facing deadly danger and experiencing painful defeats along the way, but through it all, he also showed great coolness under fire, firm leadership under the most difficult of conditions, and many more admirable traits that marked him as a warrior with a bright future.
 Although the young and ambitious Washington never received the royal commission in the British Army that he fervently desired and ultimately stepped down from his position with the Virginia forces, he always “prided himself on a military identity,” as Chernow astutely points out.
-That military identity and bearing was evident to the delegates of the Second Continental Congress, who in June 1775 selected Washington to lead the newly formed Continental Army against the British Crown in the American Revolution.
+That military identity and bearing was evident to the delegates of the Second Continental Congress, who in June 1775 selected Washington to lead the newly formed Continental Army against the British Crown in the Revolutionary War.

 George Washington's Mount Vernon: Allegheny Expedition.